fregate/sgbot/README.md

 6. Create trigger for schedule function invokation (daily - but you can send as you wish)
 7. Create (select) service account with serverless.invoker role
 8. It has to work!

+# gogbot
+Check GOG.com for giveaways (only for cloud functions)

+## Prerquisites
+Run bot-init (from sgbot *TODO: make this function and digest like shared function*) to create `cookie` database.
+Create `digest` function too for receive emails.

+## Deploy and run gogbot func
+1. Run `yandex.gogbot-func.deploy.sh` - it prepares all mandatory files
+2. Create function from zip archive, choose Go/1.17+, set 128M, 60sec timeout, set `bot-func.RunGOGBOTFunc` as an entry point
+3. Create or use existed (created for `sgbot` for example) service account with editor privelegies for YDB
+4. Set `YDB_DATABASE` (this is location from YDB) environment variables
+5. Finish function creation
+6. Create trigger for schedule function invokation (daily - but you can check as often as you wish)
+7. Create service account (or add to existing serverless.invoker role)
+8. Add necessary cookie `gog-al` to database with domain like gog.com
+9. It has to work!

+Bot writes something to log in 2 cases: first, if you won something, and second - if cookies are expires or invalid (401 - unauthorized).
+In other cases bot writes to log return code (to analyze if somethig will change).

 # External imports
 * https://github.com/PuerkitoBio/goquery - useful jquery-like selectors for HTML documents